Get a Global Talent visa in the UK

 Performance Marketer

 I had no idea I was eligible for this visa until I came across EP Advisory's article one day!
-They claimed that even HRs or marketers like me could be eligible for endorsement.
-As it turns out, my work experience at startups was the key!
+They claimed that even marketers like me could be eligible for endorsement.
+As it turns out, my work experience at startup accelerator was the key!
 I got the decision even faster than expected, in just two weeks instead of eight.

 Alex